 With your grill clean and bristle-free, you can enjoy your hot dogs and burgers knowing one bite won't send you straight to the hospital.
 Now that's peace of mind.

-The Best Grill Brushes to Keep You Safe this Summer
+The Best Grill Brushes to Keep You Safe

 Now that you know not to use a wire brush, you may need to replace your tools.
 Scroll down to see five great alternatives to help keep your grill sparkling all summer long.
 Happy grilling, everybody!